Welcome to the new KidsHealth website! See what is new.

 • even if your child is fit and healthy, they can easily catch the flu

-• flu immunisation every year gives the best protection
+• flu vaccination every year gives the best protection

-• flu immunisation is especially important for tamariki with certain long-term health conditions, who may develop complications from the flu
+• flu vaccination is especially important for tamariki with certain long-term health conditions, who may develop complications from the flu

-All children from 6 months of age can benefit from flu immunisation.
+All children from 6 months of age can benefit from flu vaccination.

 How easy is it to catch the flu?